spryker/spryker-docs/docs/pbc/all/usercentrics/usercentrics.md

 {% endinfo_block %}

-Based on the tracking tools you use in your Storefronts, you can define different sets of tracking tool configurations, called *Settings* in the [Usercentrics Admin Interface](https://admin.usercentrics.eu/).
-You can use these different settings for different countries of your storefronts, depending on their legal requirements for user consent and data privacy.
+Based on the tracking tools used in your Storefronts, you can define different sets of tracking tool configurations, called *Settings* in the [Usercentrics Admin Interface](https://admin.usercentrics.eu/).
+You can use these different settings for different countries of your Storefronts, depending on their legal requirements for user consent and data privacy.
 Every setting has its unique setting ID.
 To comply with the legislation of each country you have in your shop, you can configure which setting ID is to be used in which Spryker store.

 {% info_block infoBox "Info" %}

 The integration of Usercentrics requires the injection of a JavaScript source file and a few headers into every Spryker store page, together with the setting ID.
 Each Spryker store can have only one Usercentrics setting ID.
-Different stores can use the same setting ID, if applicable.
+Different stores can use the same setting ID.
 For example, all European stores that need to be GDPR compliant use the same setting ID.

 {% endinfo_block %}

 To manage your users' consent to the various tracking tools or data processing services that you use to track their behavior in your store, you can use Usercentrics support of default tracking tools or integrate the custom ones.
 The tracking tools you defined in Usercentrics are displayed on the Storefront in the Usercentrics cookie consent dialog so users can consent to which tracking tools they agree.

-With Usercentrics in place, you don't need to program the cookie consent dialogs or add their JavaScript code to every single page of your store.
+With Usercentrics, you don't need to program the cookie consent dialogs or add their JavaScript code to every single page of your store.
 Instead, you can configure the dialog in the Usercentrics portal, and it automatically adds the dialog to your store.
 You can achieve this with the [Smart Data Protector setting](#smart-data-protector) from Usercentrics.

-This is how the basic cookie consent dialog might look if you have Usercentrics integrated into your Spryker store:
+This is how the basic Usercentrics cookie consent dialog may look like in a Spryker store:

 ![usecentrics-basic-cookie-consent-popup](https://spryker.s3.eu-central-1.amazonaws.com/docs/aop/user/apps/usercentrics/usercentrics-popup.png)